manoharahk/TizenRT/os/mm/README.txt

      granule allocator allocates memory in units of a fixed sized block ("granule").
      Allocations may be aligned to a user-provided address boundary.

-     The granule allocator interfaces are defined in include/tinyara/mm/gran.h.
+     The granule allocator interfaces are defined in include/tizenrt/mm/gran.h.
      The granule allocator consists of these files in this directory:

        mm_gran.h, mm_granalloc.c, mm_grancritical.c, mm_granfree.c
        mm_graninit.c

-     The granule allocator is not used anywhere within the base TinyAra code as of this writing.
+     The granule allocator is not used anywhere within the base TizenRT code as of this writing.
 The intent of the granule allocator is to provide a tool to support platform-specific management of aligned DMA memory.